kaleemwaheed/Artificial-Intelligence-Animal-Tracking-Pig-Farm-/README.md

 6) Pig distribution index  Main libraries used in this project are pytorch , tensorflow ,keras , numpy ,pandas , opencv 2nd phase of this project is ERP Web Portal that developed on django framework with mongodb.
 -- Integrate Skov Animal/Pig tracking Service to this project live data tracking skov.com

+NOTE: Working for private company , project running in live environment